olemyk/ansible-ipquorum/README.md

 **Example 3:**

-- Installs IP-Quorum with IBM JRE Java.
+- `ipquorum_install_javaibm_packages: 'ibm-java-x86_64-jre-8.0-5.40.bin'`
+   Name of bin installer for IBM JAVA JRE.
+-  `ipquorum_install_javaibm_src_url: `
-- Copies the install bin from URL
+    Copies the install bin from URL, full path is needed.
+- `ipquorum_firewall_config_change: true`
-- Configures Firewalld with port 1260/TCP to work Zone.
+    Configures firewall with port 1260/TCP to Work Zone.
+- `ipquorum_firewall_config_change_config: Zone: Work`
+    zone: Work
+- `ipquorum_banner_motd: true`
-- `ipquorum_banner_motd` Configures Linux MOD/Banner with Information about IP-Quorum Service
+   Configures Linux MOD/Banner with Information about IP-Quorum Service.
+- ` ipquorum_nometadata: '-nometadata' `
-- When ipquorum_nometadata: is set to '-nometadata' it wil not stores configuration data for node recovery operations.
+   When set to. '-nometadata'`  it will not generate ip-quorum app that stores configuration data for node recovery operations. (default is with metadata)
+- `ipquorum_sv_box_one `
-- When `sv_box_one` is defined, it will connect to the SV cluster and Generate new IP-Quorum app file and copy inn new IP-Quorum app directly from SV nodes
+Is defined, it will connect to the SV cluster and Generate new IP-Quorum app file, and copy inn new IP-Quorum app directly from SV nodes
+Populate the field with your Spectrum Virtualize information.
+    - `username:` The user needs to have an Administrator Role on the Spectrum Virtualize
+    - password:` This task uses SSHPASS and the password is set to environment/export to minimise the security risk.
+    - `ip_address:` ip_adress of your Spectrum Virtualize nodes.

+Defaults
+- ` ipquorum_reboot_automatic: true `
+Default it will try to disabled the selinux, if that changes the server will reboot.
 ```
     - hosts: ipquorum
       gather_facts: true